 There is no better indicator of increasing globalization than the massive and accelerating increase in international transactions beginning in the late 1970s.
 These in turn have required the construction of a complex system of global nodes and links providing the channels through which these can flow.
 The interdependence of massive global interactions and structures has caused systemic risk to increase exponentially in recent times.
 Tangible risks—in systems as diverse as energy exploration and production, electricity transmission, computer networks, healthcare, food and water supplies, transportation networks, commerce, and finance—now threaten global political, economic, and financial systems that affect citizens of every nation.
 As a result, the study of risk has the potential to become an important and influential academic and policy field.

 The research community on Global Systemic Risk at Princeton University provides structure for a core group of scholars across a wide variety of disciplines to establish a common dialogue in this emerging field.
 Working as a group, the depth and breadth of their interests will help to establish a comprehensive and cohesive framework for the study of risk and thus move the field forward.
-The research community will receive up to $750,000 in support from PIIRS over three years and is led by Chair of the Sociology Department Miguel Centeno, Musgrave Professor of Sociology and a professor of sociology and international affairs.
+The research community has received support from PIIRS and alumni donors and is led by Miguel Centeno, Musgrave Professor of Sociology and a professor of sociology and international affairs.

 The community — with a core group of 22 scholars — will frame its multidisciplinary inquiry from a number of vantage points to better understand the nature of risk, the structure of increasingly fragile systems, and the ability to anticipate and prevent catastrophic consequences.These include: